TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-admin-backuprestore.md

 <br>

-### **Performing a restore**
+### **Requesting a restore**
-Microsoft can only do a copy of a Cosmos DB account within the same subscription and resource group.
-It is not possible to restore the database to a new subscription.
-If you need a copy of your data in a new subscription, please use the [Cosmos DB Data Migration tool](https://azure.microsoft.com/updates/documentdb-data-migration-tool/).
+If you have accidentally deleted or corrupted your data, **before you create a support request to restore the data, make sure to increase the backup retention for your account to at least seven days.
+It is best to increase your retention within 8 hours of this event.** This way, the Azure Cosmos DB team has enough time to restore your account.

 The restore process always creates a new Azure Cosmos account to hold the restored data.
 The name of the new account, if not specified, will have the format <Azure_Cosmos_account_original_name>-restored1.
 The last digit is incremented if multiple restores are attempted.
 You cannot restore data to a pre-created Azure Cosmos account.

+Microsoft can only do a copy of a Cosmos DB account within the same subscription and resource group.
+It is not possible to restore the database to a new subscription.
+If you need a copy of your data in a new subscription, please use the [Cosmos DB Data Migration tool](https://azure.microsoft.com/updates/documentdb-data-migration-tool/).